Dlackware/pam/README.md

 # Slackware-Pam
-Slackware started to include krb5 and will include pam aswell.
+Slackware started to include krb5 and is considering to include pam aswell.
 Development of this part has been stopped.

 Lets try and unify PAM for Slackware